-The solution-focused approach involves a variety of techniques used by a therapist to clarify solutions and help the person seeking help find ways of achieving them.
+The solution-focused approach involves a variety of techniques to clarify solutions and help the person seeking help find ways of achieving them.
 These are generally a set of questions tailored to the individual and their specific circumstances.
-Below is a basic model of solution-focused therapy and common questioning techniques involved:

-A key element within this questioning is the 'miracle question' - a question that encourages people to stop thinking about why they cannot achieve something and instead picture how their lives could be if a miracle occurred.
-This helps them to view life very differently and takes the focus off the cause of their problems.
-Instead emphasis is placed on times when their problems are non-existent.
+A key element within this questioning is the 'miracle question', encouraging people to stop thinking about why they cannot achieve something, and instead, picture how their lives could be if a miracle occurred.
+This helps them to view life differently and takes the focus off the cause of their problems.

 Exception questions allow people to identify with times when things may have been different for them - periods in their lives that are counter to the problem they are currently facing.
-By exploring how these exceptions happened, and highlighting the strengths and resources used by the individual to achieve them, a therapist can empower them to find a solution.
+By exploring how these exceptions happened and highlighting the strengths and resources used by the individual to achieve them, a therapist enables the client to empower themselves toward finding their solution.